sophalHong/ovn-playground/README.md

 ```bash
 vagrant up
 ```
-This will create 3 node - control, compute1, compute2
+This will create 3 node - central, compute1, compute2

 ```
                              +-------------------+